 FERNDALE, Mich.
 (WXYZ) -

-Investigators say the crime spree started after they responded to a hit and run crash in the 500 block of Academy.
+Investigators say the crime spree started after they responded to a hit and run crash in the 500 block of Academy yesterday.
 They discovered the vehicle involved was stolen in a carjacking in Detroit.

 After that crash was reported, police got several 911 calls from people reporting attempted carjackings.